MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-dependency-version-conflict.md

 ## Understand compatible dependency versions

-For details on `azure-core`-specific dependencies and their versions, see [azure-core](https://search.maven.org/artifact/com.azure/azure-core/) at the Maven Central Repository.
+For information about `azure-core`-specific dependencies and their versions, see [azure-core](https://search.maven.org/artifact/com.azure/azure-core/) at the Maven Central Repository.
 The following table shows some general considerations:

 | Dependency                      | Supported versions                                                                                                                                                                                                                                                      |
 |---------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|